 Cook ’em up, top with shredded cheddar, and you’re done!

 As far as modifications go, feel free to customize spices and the vegetables you include.
+If you want to up your spice game, check out my homemade chili powder.
 Just be aware that you’ll need enough liquid to cook the pasta in when pressure cooking.

 Compare your chili mac before pressure cooking to the photos below and you should be perfectly fine!